 - We vigorously litigate your claim in court when the life insurance company is acting unreasonably or dishonestly in delaying or denying the payment of your valid life insurance claim

 Every life insurance company employs a team of experts, consultants, and lawyers all looking out for the companies’ profit margins.
-The more premiums a life insurance company collects and the fewer death benefit claims they pay out, the more profit they make for their shareholders.
+The more premiums a life insurance company collects and the fewer death benefit claims they pay out, the more profit they make for its shareholders.
 In other words, the interests of the life insurance company are at odds with yours and with the policyholder’s.

 You can count on the West Virginia life insurance lawyers at Boonswang Law to fight back to get you the death benefits you were meant to receive.
-And, there is no up front cost to you – we only accept life insurance claims on a contingency basis.
+And, there is no upfront cost to you–we only accept life insurance claims on a contingency basis.

 Common Life Insurance Questions in West Virginia